 By Ben Pensant

 Has there ever been a better time to be a progressive?
-From Labour’s stunning election victory to Theresa May’s nervous breakdown, it seems the good news never stops.
-Unfortunately, nothing lasts forever so it was with great sadness I recently learnt wounded Republican congressman Steve Scalise – shot three weeks ago by brave Bernie Sanders obsessive James Hodgkinson – had been discharged from hospital, his condition described as ‘fair’.
+From Labour’s stunning election victory to Theresa Gay’s nervous breakdown, it seems the good news never stops.
+Unfortunately, nothing lasts forever so it was with great sadness I recently learnt wounded Republican congressman Steve Scaley – shot three weeks ago by brave Bernie bro’ James Hodgkins – had been discharged from hospital, his condition described as ‘fair’.
 Typical.
-No sooner had we embraced the exciting idea that people we disagree with deserve to be killed than we found out Scalise- the evil bastard we’d never heard of ’til someone tried to murder him – had escaped with a bruised arse.
+No sooner had we embraced the exciting idea that people we disagree with deserve to be killed than we found out Scaley – the evil bastard we’d never heard of ’til someone tried to murder him – had escaped with a bruised arse.

-Of course, left-wing victim-blaming is nothing new; we all remember Gabi Hinsliff’s seminal Guardian column in which she excused the men who assaulted women in Cologne on New Year’s Eve on the grounds that they owned iPhones and expensive jewellery.
-And the likes of Nathan Lean have built careers on putting the blame for Islamic terrorism on everyone but Islamic terrorists.
-But moderates usually favour the ‘obviously murder is bad but…’ brand of apologetics; while fringe relativists like Andrew Murray and John McDonnell happily laud everyone from the IRA to the Iraqi resistance, mainstream liberals have traditionally been more cautious, dressing up their victim-blaming by saying that terrorism is bad but it’s basically our fault.
+Of course, left-wing victim-blaming is nothing new; we all remember Gabbi Hinsliff’s seminal Guardian column in which she excused the handsy immigrants who terrorised Cologne on New Year’s Eve on the grounds that the ladies they harassed were brandishing IPhones and wearing expensive jewellery.
+And the likes of Nathan Leen have built careers on putting the blame for Islamic terrorism on everyone but Islamic terrorists.
+But moderates usually favour the ‘obviously murder is bad but…’ brand of apologetics.
+So while fringe relativists like Deputy PM John Macdonell happily laud everyone from the IRA to the Iraqi resistance, mainstream liberals have traditionally been more cautious, dressing up their victim-blaming by saying that terrorism is bad but it’s basically our fault.

-Indeed, only last month popular trans-chef Jack Monroe electrified Twitter with an exhaustively researched four-point plan to defeat terrorism:
+Indeed, only last month popular trans-chef Jack Munroe electrified Twitter with an exhaustively researched four-point plan to defeat terrorism:

 ‘1.
 Stop arming the middle-east 2.
 Stop bombing their kids 3.
 Stop cutting police 4.
 Stop cutting mental health services.’